ARCOMM/ARCOMM-TMF/.github/ISSUE_TEMPLATE/feature_request.md

 -->

 **Reason for Request:**
-What is the reason this feature is desired.
+The reason this feature is desired and how it would be beneficial to have.

 **Description:**
 A clear and concise description of what feature the feature would do.